Will It Go Her Way?: Some Seriously Belated Oscar Predictions

 Popular culture is generally understood to be the mass-market consumer culture of the present.
 As the culture of the everyday it is especially vulnerable to obliteration.
 What happens to the popular of the past, to the dime novels, movies, television programs or radio entertainment no longer of interest to a larger public, no longer deemed marketable or relevant?
 Does it become fodder for historians?
 Is it fuel for nostalgia?
 I am going to investigate this heap of discarded objects, review products of a by now “unpopular culture,” and relate them to my here and now.

 This attempt at a blog is an unacademic continuation of my doctoral study Etherized Victorians.
-It will chiefly concern movies, television and radio programs that may have fallen out of favor or are favored by the few only but are still available to anyone using contemporary media (TV, radio, and the internet; as DVDs, mp3s or in plain old print).
+It will chiefly concern movies, television and radio programs that may have fallen out of favor or are favored by the few only but are still available to anyone using contemporary means and media (television, radio, and the internet); or distributed as DVDs, mp3s or in plain old print.

 Unlike my academic writing, this journal will allow me to broadcast my findings immediately upon discovery and to share my impressions with others who, like me, are passionate about presumably stale pop, whatever their cultural or educational background.
 It also permits a more personal approach than did my dissertation, in which I never referred to myself in the first person singular.

 My [initial] signature, “The Magnificent Montague,” [was] appropriated from a US radio sitcom (1950-51) of the same name.
-In it, a hapless and proud thespian (portrayed by Monty Woolley) finds himself stooping to radio work to make ends meet.
-This obscure reference [was] meant to express the confrontation of cultures high and low, of trends and traditions, of personal predilections and public personae—confrontations broadcastellan will bring about in the months to come.
+In it, a proud but hapless thespian (portrayed by Monty Woolley) finds himself stooping to radio work to make ends meet.
+This obscure reference was meant to express the confrontation of cultures high and low, of trends and traditions, of personal predilections and public personae—confrontations broadcastellan will bring about in the months to come.

-[As I became more confident writing about myself and saw the need to lay claim to my own words, the “Montague” cloak became cumbersome and worthless.
+[As I became more confident writing about myself and saw the need to lay claim to my own words, the “Montague” cloak became cumbersome and useless.
 It was retired on 24 October 2005].